adoy/vim-php-refactoring-toolbox/README.md

 Copy the `php-refactoring-toolbox.vim` in your `~/.vim/plugin` folder.

-If you want to disable the default mapping juste add this line in your `~/.vimrc` file
+If you want to disable the default mapping just add this line in your `~/.vimrc` file

 ```
 let g:vim_php_refactoring_use_default_mapping = 0